-Rochester Personal Injury: What Happens at an Arbitration?
+Rochester, New York, Personal Injury: What Happens At An Arbitration?

-Jed Dietrich, Esq., is recognized as a Super Lawyer and Elite Lawyer of America.
+Jed Dietrich, Esq., is recognized as a New York Super Lawyer.
 If Another Person’s Negligence Caused Your Injury, You Deserve the Best Representation.

 Not every personal injury case goes to court.
 Under certain circumstances, your claim could be referred to arbitration.
 Unlike a typical lawsuit, arbitration is akin to a private hearing.
 While you and the defendant are entitled to hire attorneys, present evidence, and make an argument for or against compensation, your case will be decided by an impartial arbitrator instead of a judge or a jury.

 Arbitration could offer a faster, easier solution to a personal injury claim.
 While you do not need an attorney to arbitrate a claim, these private hearings are still subject to strict procedures.
 These procedures often advantage whichever side has more time, money, and resources.
 If your case must be heard in a private hearing, you should always consult an experienced attorney before presenting evidence or trying to negotiate a settlement.

 Since our founding in 2005, the Dietrich Law Firm P.C. has been committed to providing the highest level of personal injury service.
 We have been recognized as an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm.
 Our attorneys know what it takes to ensure our clients get the compensation they deserve, having secured more than $175 million in damages.
 You do not have to go into arbitration alone: send the Dietrich Law Firm P.C. a message online or call us at (585) 939-3939 to schedule your free, no-obligation consultation as soon as possible.Arbitration: An Alternative to Court